KeYProject/key/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproducible

-> Is the issue reproducable?
+> Is the issue reproducible?
 > Select one of: always, sometimes, random, have not tried, n/a

 ### Steps to reproduce